-During the year ended December 31, 2019, the Company completed a 16 hole Reverse Circulatino drill program at La Purisima that targeted near surface, bulk tonnage, oxide gold mineralization.
+During the year ended December 31, 2019, the Company completed a 16 hole Reverse Circulation drill program at La Purisima.
 Results of the drill program were released on September 3, 2019.
 Based on the results of the drill program, the Company terminated the La Purisima option agreements and wrote down \$449,370 in mineral interests.